FAForever/wiki-pages/Beginner-1v1-Guide.md

 ### Energy

 ### Build Power
 Build Power (otherwise known as BP) is one of the three essential resources of FAF.
+BP is required to spend both your Mass and Energy, and within there are three main sources of BP in FAF:

+- Armored Command Unit
+- Tier 1 Engineer
+- Factories (Land, Air, Navy)
 ___
 ## Basic Strategy
 ## Early Game{.tabset}